 1.5 Design Overview

-The SCMS consists of three domains ().
+The SCMS consists of three domains (Figure 4).

 Instrument: The instrument domain contains data elements that describe a physical inventory of models, along with its documentation, data transport, validation tests, measurement features, and owning and manufacturing organizations.
 It can be used to maintain a library of instruments using which researchers can make informed selections of instruments for different research purposes.